cms-dev/cms/docs/Installation.rst

     cmsDropDB
     cmsInitDB

-To load the previous data back into the database you can use ``cmsContestImporter``: it will adapt the data model automatically on-the-fly (you can use ``cmsDumpUpdater`` to store the updated version back on disk and speed up future imports).
+To load the previous data back into the database you can use ``cmsDumpImporter``: it will adapt the data model automatically on-the-fly (you can use ``cmsDumpUpdater`` to store the updated version back on disk and speed up future imports).